-I love the convenience of being able to quickly fill a growler of my homebrew for day trips, but it’s literally a ticking time bomb from the moment you crack the seal. beer is realistically good for only several hours until they start to go flat.
+I love the convenience of being able to quickly fill a growler of my homebrew for day trips, but it’s literally a ticking time bomb from the moment you crack the seal.
+Beer is realistically good for only several hours until it starts to go flat.
 Enter Craft Master Growlers.

 I recently got to test out Craft Master Growlers pressurized growlers.
 Essentially it’s a premium growler with a mini tap handle that keeps your transportable beer (or cocktails!) fresher and carbonated for much longer.
 Craft Master Growlers was nice enough to send me two growlers to put to the test along with all sorts of cool swag!

 The Craft Master CO2® pressurized growler uses food-grade CO2 cartridges with an easy-to-use regulator cap to pressurize, preserve, and maintain your beer’s carbonation on the go.
 They are available in both 64 ($149) or 128-ounce ($199) sizes and come in a mirror or brushed finish.
 Just to note the mirror polish adds about $10 to the cost of each growler.
 The growlers are well-built and feel heavy-duty.
 The rectangular design makes them perfect for slipping into tight spaces or even storing on your refrigerator door.